yumium/tech_notes/ClickHouse.md

 TCPHandler => executeQuery ==parse==> ASTPtr ==normalise&optimise==> TreeRewriterResult ==create_plan==> QueryPlan ==concrete==> QueryPipeline => BlockIO => PipelineExecutor

+EXPLAIN [PLAN] for QueryPlan (generic execution steps, not how they're run in parallel in CPUs)

+- indexes = 1, how index is used and # of granules selected
+- actions = 1, more details on individual actions

 EXPLAIN AST for ASTPtr

+- `graph = 1`: visualise with graph, with graphviz
+- `graph = 1, compact = 0`: don't make graphs compact

-EXPLAIN SYNTAX for TreeRewriterResult
+EXPLAIN SYNTAX for TreeRewriterResult (optimised & normalised query clause)

-EXPLAIN PLAN for QueryPlan

 EXPLAIN PIPELINE for QueryPipeline (how plan is executed in parallel by multiple CPU cores)

-`graph = 1`: visualise with graph
+- Can also use `graph = 1`
-`graph = 1, compact = 0`: don't make graphs compact
+- `compact = 0` to make graph spread out
+- (x4 means 4 parallel threads are used in this step)
+- Each stage uses distinct thrads, taken from the global thread pool (`max_thread_pool_size` setting for size of global threads)

 Check server logs to see how it's actually executed